U.S. Embassy Dublin

 Q: My interview for a nonimmigrant visa was cancelled.
 Can I get a refund?

-A nonimmigrant visa fee is valid and may be used for a visa application in the country where it was purchased within one year of the date of payment.
 Please note that visa fees are non-refundable and non-transferable.
 If you wish to apply for a visa through another embassy or consulate, you will be required to pay a new application fee and complete a new Form DS-160.

 Q: What does Presidential Proclamation 10052 refer to?